/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 The final five nodes serve specific professional use cases.

-#16 - ComfyUI QR Code Monster: Generate artistic QR codes that actually work, blend QR codes with images seamlessly, and create marketing materials with embedded codes.
+#16 - ComfyUI QR Code Monster: Generate artistic QR codes that actually work, blend QR codes with images smoothly, and create marketing materials with embedded codes.
 Use ComfyQR nodes for QR generation.
 The QR Code Monster ControlNet model is available on HuggingFace.

 #17 - ComfyUI Segment Anything (SAM): Automatic subject segmentation, background removal with incredible accuracy, and mask generation for any object.
 For SAM2 support, see ComfyUI-segment-anything-2 or ComfyUI-SAM2.